Countdown (game show): Evolution

 When the 15-round format was first introduced in September 2001, the composition of the rounds was different from that used by the programme today.
 The three sections each had five rounds; four letters rounds and one numbers round in each of the first two sections with three letters rounds, one numbers round and the conundrum in the third section.
 This meant that there was a slight imbalance, whereby one contestant made the letters sections for six rounds, but had the choice of the numbers selection just once, whereas the other contestant chose letters five times and numbers twice.
 The Dictionary Corner guest's spot was immediately before the first advertising break and Susie Dent's Origin of Words spot preceded the second numbers game shortly before the second break.
 The change to the present format was made on 25 March 2013, three weeks into the second section of Series 68, to comply with Channel 4's decision to increase the amount of advertising and to alter the times when they occur during the programme, therefore reducing Countdowns actual show length from 36 to 35 minutes.

+Since 31 August 2026, contestants are known by their forenames only.

 Notable contestants

-Since the debut of Countdown in 1982, there have been over 8,500 televised episodes and 91 complete series.
+Since the debut of Countdown in 1982, there have been more than 8,700 televised episodes and 93 complete series.
 There have also been sixteen Champion of Champions tournaments, the most recent in January 2023.

 Several of the programme's most successful contestants have received national media coverage.
 Teenager Julian Fell set a record score of 146 in December 2002.
 In 2006, 14-year-old Conor Travers became the youngest series champion in the show's history, and 11-year-old Kai Laddiman became the youngest octochamp for 20 years.
 Conor Travers went on to win the 30th Anniversary Champion of Champions series in March 2013 with a record-equalling top score of 146.
 On 17 January 2019, in the quarter-final of the 15th Champion of Champions tournament, Zarte Siempre, who eventually won that tournament set a new record score of 150.
 This record was beaten in May 2019 by Elliott Mellor's score of 152.
 A new record was set on 29 September 2022 when contestant Tom Stevenson scored 154.
 This record score of 154 was equalled by contestant Cillian McMulkin on 31 January 2023.

 At eight years old, Tanmay Dixit was the youngest player ever to appear on the show, achieving two wins in March 2005.
 He also received press attention for his offerings in the letters round, which included fannies and farted.

 On Christmas Day 1987, Nic Brown set the highest score difference ever achieved in a standard 14-round game, beating Joel Salkin 108–36, a margin of 72 points.
 Brown also went on to become one of the only two contestants ever to achieve an undefeated 'grand slam' – becoming an Octochamp, winning a series, and winning a Championship of Champions.